sticklight-io/declarai/docs/docs/index.md

 - **Pythonic Interface to LLM:** - Leverage your existing Python skills instead of spending unnecessary time creating complex prompts.

-- **Lightweight:** - Declarai is written almost solely in python 3.6 with optional SDKs, so there's no need to worry about dependencies.
+- **Lightweight:** - Declarai is written almost solely in python 3.6 using only pydantic and openai SDKs, so there's no need to worry about dependency spaghetti.

 - **Extendable:** - Declarai is designed to be easily extendable, the interface is simple and accessible by design so you can easily override or customize the behavior of the framework to your specific needs.